goblinhack/c-plus-plus-examples/std_sort_with_custom_iterators/README.md

     bool operator!=(const MyReverseIterator<T>& it) const { return (dataptr != it.get_const_ptr()); }
     bool operator==(const MyReverseIterator<T>& it) const { return (dataptr == it.get_const_ptr()); }
 ```
-One other note, that the STL will expect the following traits to be provided within
+One other note, is that the STL will expect the following traits to be
-your iterator.
-It you don't provide these, lots of errors :)
+provided within your iterator:
 ```C++
 template<typename T> class MyIterator {
     ...